-Rotary brings together people like you —from all walks of life — who want to use their expertise for good.
-People whose sense of responsibility inspires them to give back to their communities.
-At Rotary, we connect for good — and form lifelong friendships in the process.
+Rotary brings together people from all walks of life just like you who want to use their expertise to do good for their friends and neighbors—people whose sense of responsibility inspires them to give back to their communities.
+At Rotary we connect for the well-being of all and form lifelong friendships in the process.

-Together, we empower youth, improve health, promote peace, and advance our communities in all corners of the globe.
-With 1.2 million members in 34,000 clubs worldwide, our global community’s impact has never been greater —and it continues to grow.
+Collectively we empower youth, improve health, promote peace and advance all people in all corners of the world.
+With 1.2 million members in over 34,000 clubs worldwide, our global impact has never been greater.
+AND it continues to grow every up.

 MAKE A DIFFERENCE